 Boycott Brand Israel

 In 2005, the Israeli government launched a “Brand Israel” public relations initiative to use cultural production to distract from Israel’s systematic violations of Palestinian rights.
 As Dani Dayan, a leader of Israel’s right-wing settlers and then–Consul General of Israel in NY, put it, “I see [culture] as an integral part of our effort here.”
-Adalah-NY calls on cultural institutions to decline Israeli government sponsorship for events and to refrain from hosting Israeli “cultural ambassadors.”
+We call on cultural institutions to decline Israeli government sponsorship for events and to refrain from hosting Israeli “cultural ambassadors.”
 We invite artists and art-lovers to boycott “Brand Israel” events.

-To take the Israeli government’s money, to treat it as a civilized supporter of art and culture, while it kills and tortures and segregates, is to aid and abet in its crimes.
+“To take the Israeli government’s money, to treat it as a civilized supporter of art and culture, while it kills and tortures and segregates, is to aid and abet in its crimes.”

 PEN: Drop Israeli Government Sponsorship

-Over 200 writers, including Susan Abulhawa, Eileen Myles, Michael Ondaatje, Claudia Rankine, Viet Thanh Nguyen, and Jacqueline Woodson, joined us in calling on PEN’s World Voices Festival to end its partnership with the Israeli government.
+In 2016, over 200 writers, including Susan Abulhawa, Eileen Myles, Michael Ondaatje, Claudia Rankine, Viet Thanh Nguyen, and Jacqueline Woodson, joined us in calling on PEN’s World Voices Festival to end its partnership with the Israeli government.
 The next year, the Israeli government was not among the festival’s sponsors.

 Batsheva: Don’t Dance around Apartheid

-According to Israel’s Ministry of Foreign Affairs, Batsheva is “perhaps the best known global ambassador of Israeli culture.”
-Adalah-NY’s regular protests of Batsheva include its performance at the Joyce Theater as part of Dance Fest Israel 70, sponsored by the Israeli government as a celebration of the state’s founding, and held as Israeli snipers were suppressing the Great March of Return in Gaza.
+Pictured here is our protest of Batsheva’s Young Ensemble at Joyce Theatre as part of Dance Fest Israel 70, sponsored by the Israeli government as a celebration of the state’s founding, and held as Israeli snipers were suppressing the Great March of Return in Gaza.
 Here we honored the many Palestinian protesters killed with a moment of silence.

 Idan Raichel: Propagandist for the Occupation